CoraJung/bandit-under-fairness-constraints/README.md

 ## Final Report

-Final report including experiment results can be found [here](https://docs.google.com/document/d/17uofC2CaA0BKe8DIyfa38uqWqWOK_pCggPaW2asECJI/edit#).
+For details about our experiments on the NODA dataset, please refer to [here](https://docs.google.com/document/d/17uofC2CaA0BKe8DIyfa38uqWqWOK_pCggPaW2asECJI/edit#).

 ## Disclaimer

-Reproduction can only be done using ProPublica dataset (located in `dataset/propublica`) as NODA dataset cannot be shared for confidential reasons.
+Reproduction can only be done using ProPublica (located in `dataset/propublica`) as NODA cannot be published for confidential reasons.

 ## Installation